There is not much nature to find in the city, but in the reflections, shadows, and curated corners, the keen eye will find what it seeks.

 But why would I doubt my own memories?
 I’m a sceptic, and as long as I can remember, I have always asked “why” if confronted with statements.
 Because many answers to why questions contradicted each other, I turned to other sources, and books are a great one.
 You cannot only read about other people’s ideas in other regions, but also from other times.
 If you read the literature, it is clear that we humans have a terrible memory.
 The problem with memories that primarily revolve around our own experiences is that we must be our own judge, and even if others were present and collaborated on our story, we still need to be cautious.
 One article I read, as an example, was about an experiment conducted by a young psychology student.
 He interviewed a group of people just after 9/11 and wrote down their experience, where they were, and what they felt.
 More than a decade later, he interviewed these people again and asked them where they were during that critical time.
 Several participants in this experiment insisted that their recollections were accurate, despite clearly conflicting with what actually happened in reality and with what they wrote down immediately after the event.
 They misremembered, but they were also sure they were right.

 I know that there are more people who question life.
 I read books by people who try to answer at least some of the questions.
 I watch people on television and the internet who clearly try to do the same, but in real life, it is different.
-People generally don’t have a title hovering above their heads that cleverly promotes the questions they have and tries to answer.
+People generally don’t have a title hovering above their heads that cleverly summarizes the questions they have and tries to answer them.
 The people you are closest to might give you more insight into what is going on inside, but from my experience, I still have to speculate a lot.
 I have to admit that I will not open up to a random person, but if they want, they can learn a lot about me from what I have written over the last 20 years.
 I know that it would be strange if everybody poured their hearts out and started telling you their darkest secrets, but would it not be nice if we could at least admit that we all have questions and insecurities and that shame should not be a brake on going to the next level in your conversations, the level above chitchat.
 It’s like our naked bodies; we all hide them, though we all know what they look like.

 I understand Descartes’ journey to find the things that he, or maybe better said, we can know.
 I also strive not to speculate, but to stick to what we can know, such as Descartes’ “I think, therefore I am.”
 And it is obvious that we think, regardless of what we believe.